-- NextLab linear alkylbenzene (LAB) is the first LAB surfactant to be both renewable and biodegradable, as an alternative to the traditional fossil LAB, a surfactant used widely for cleaning and laundry products
+- NextLab is the first linear alkylbenzene (LAB) to be both renewable and biodegradable, as an alternative to the traditional fossil LAB.
+LAB is the raw material of LAS, a surfactant used widely for cleaning and laundry products.

-- Unilever is the world’s first user of NextLab linear alkylbenzene (LAB) from renewable sources in cleaning and laundry products
+- Unilever is the world’s first user of NextLab from renewable sources in cleaning and laundry products

 - Both Cepsa Química and Unilever will continue to collaborate in exploring and incorporating sustainable solutions to their brands

-Cepsa Química has supplied consumer goods leader Unilever with NextLab linear alkylbenzene (LAB), a new range of sustainable products which include renewable and recycled raw materials.
-This sets a new milestone for circular chemistry, as NextLab linear alkybenzene (LAB) is made using “green carbon” derived from biomass instead of the fossil fuels the industry has employed until now to make cleaning and laundry products.
+Cepsa Química has supplied consumer goods leader Unilever with NextLab, a new range of sustainable products which include renewable and recycled raw materials.
+This sets a new milestone for circular chemistry, as NextLab is made using “green carbon” derived from biomass instead of the fossil fuels the industry has employed until now to make cleaning and laundry products.

 Cepsa Química uses a Mass Balance approach to create NextLab.
 Through Mass Balance, traditional black carbon sources are blended and co-processed with those from plant-based sources, known as green carbon.
-Afterwards, they are tracked throughout the entire production process to ensure that an appropriate volume of the green carbon content is in the final LAS surfactant.
+So, thanks to the Mass Balance approach, we can guarantee how many sustainable sources are used in the process.

-Unilever is the worlds’ first user of NextLab linear alkylbenzene (LAB), which incorporates biomass of certified origin, resulting in an LAB surfactant identical in properties and performance to traditional surfactants.
+Unilever is the worlds’ first user of NextLab, which incorporates biomass of certified origin, resulting in an LAB identical in properties and performance to traditional one.
 The company will use NextLab to make Linear Alkylbenzene Sulfonate (LAS), the world's largest-volume synthetic surfactant and its key raw material for brands such as Persil, Cif and Sunlight.

 Surfactants are crucial in the making of cleaning products.
 However, all LAS surfactant is made nowadays from black carbon and fossil fuels.
 Using a LAB made from renewable biomass to produce LAS is not only a more sustainable way to produce this raw material but also helps lower the carbon footprint of the final products.